Best Welding Helmet Reviews and Buying Guide 2019

 Jackson makes some of the best welding helmets on the market, and their latest models boast a huge range of innovative features for safety and comfort that you’re going to struggle to match with a lot of other, less impressive helmets, especially for this price.

 The SmarTIGer range are comprehensive tradesman’s helmets.
 Tough and exceptionally safe, they’re excellent for use in cramped workshops and factories.
-This helmet gives complete coverage of the face, head and neck, so no matter what comes, whether that’s sparks, spatter and molten droplets from what you’re working on, overhead hazards, or just simply smacking your head into something you didn’t see, with this helmet you know you’re gonna get the protection you need.
+This helmet gives complete coverage of the face, head and neck, so no matter what comes, whether that’s sparks, spatter and molten droplets from what you’re working on, overhead hazards, or just simply smacking your head into something you didn’t see, with this helmet you know you’re going to get the protection you need.

 This level of protection also makes this helmet great for home enthusiasts and hobbyists who are safety conscious, or who deck their workshops out so much that it gets a little bit cramped.
 (I’m guilty of this.
 You should see my garage…)

 As for the helmet itself, the design shunts away fumes far better than standard helmets can, and the curved front faceplate means less heat build up and less fogging.
 Pair this with the generous viewing area and great field of view and it means you’re going to have a much easier time seeing and getting closer to what you’re working on.
 That means cleaner jobs, quicker working speeds, and an overall better finish.

 The single greatest advantage this helmet has over others is the protection level.
 Other helmet manufacturers make great helmets for a similar price.
 Hell, even Jackson themselves have other helmets at this price point that are great, but they’re all hard pressed to stand up to the protective level this helmet offers.